 You may decide to make a request for flexible working and this should be treated in the same way as normal.
 Further information can be found on our Flexible Working web page.

-Your employer has a specific duty to protect your health and safety for six months after the birth and for as long as you are breastfeeding.
+Your employer has a specific duty to protect your health and safety for six months after the birth of your child and for as long as you are breastfeeding.
 This should therefore form an essential part of any risk assessment that is conducted and discussed with you before you return to work.

 Pregnant or breastfeeding mothers who are supply teachers